Travel.State.Gov >

 Post-Adoption/Post-Placement Reporting Requirements

-Colombia requires four post-adoption reports certified by a psychologist.
-The reports should be provided to ICBF 3, 9, 15, and 21 months after the adoption has been finalized.
-We urge prospective adoptive parents to comply with Colombia’s post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to Colombia’s history of positive experience with U.S. citizen parents.
+We urge you to comply with Colombia’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to Colombia’s positive experiences with U.S. citizen adoptive parents.

 Post-Adoption Resources